jbakse/compform_site/content/animation/index.md

 ### Frames Per Second

 Generally, faster frame rates produce smoother motion.
-At rates below about 10 frames per second, we tend to perceive a series of images as just that: a series of images.
-Above 10, we can begin to perceive a series of images as motion.
+At rates below about 10 frames per second, we tend to perceive a series of frames as independent images.
+Above 10, we begin to perceive a series of frames as a single image in motion.
 Hand-drawn animation is often shown at 12 or 24 frames per second.
 Films are traditionally shot at 24 frames per second.
 Modern video games usually target 30 or 60 frames per second.
-Frame rates higher than 60 frames per second don't improve animation very much, but they are necessary for virtual reality.
+Frame rates higher than 60 frames per second don't improve animation very much, but they are helpful in some applications like esports and virtual reality.
 Virtual reality is more demanding than flat animation partly because it is trying to create an illusion of _presence_, not just motion.
 Current VR systems run at 90+ frames per second.

 {% js-lab "sketches/metronome_fps.js" %}